csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 CREATE TABLE IF NOT EXISTS `case-study1-bike-share.divvy_trips_2020_data.divvy_trips_2020` SELECT * FROM `case-study1-bike-share.divvy_trips_2020_data.divvy_trips_2020_*`;
 ```

-### Step 3: Clean Up and Add Data to Prepare for Analysis
+#### Inspecting Combined Trip Data

-* Inspect the new table that has been created
+* Briefly skim the new table that has been created

   - Column names and type look great (they match)

   - Station names and ids (check for and remove duplicates)

-  - There is no trip duration (create field and scrutinize)
+  - There is no trip duration for comparing casual riders with members (create field and scrutinize)

   - Check for distinct values across columns (all good here)

-* Check for nulls
+* There is still a need to check for nulls

+### Step 3: Clean Up and Add Data to Prepare for Analysis
+#### Overview
+The data is downloaded, skimmed, prepared, cleaned, and manipulated.
+This section deals with all the dirty work prior to the actual analysis and visualization.
+The prep-work lays the foundation of our data problem solving, and takes more than twice the time and effort as the analysis.

+If you are more interested with the analysis, and results, you can jump ahead to [Data Summary] (link here).

 #### ***Key Problems and Solutions***
 The first part of tidying data is look for issues/concerns regarding the data.
 Here are some of them: